 |Combustion in Engines||15|

 |Introduction to Tribology||15|

 |Rotary Wing Aircraft||15|

 This is an indicative list and actual content may vary as we regularly review the content of our courses in light of new experiences and developments in the field.

-After graduating from this course, you will be in a good position to seek employment with many leading companies.
-Recent graduates from the School can be found in organisations such as: Airbus, Bentley Motors, Bombardier Transportation, Crompton Technology Group, Cummins UK, DePuy International, EAS Engineering, E-ON UK, Faraday Packaging Partnership, Ford Motor Company, Jaguar Land Rover, Nissan Motor Company, Prodrive, Ricardo UK and Siemens.
+After graduating from this course, you will be in a good position to seek employment with many leading organisations such as Airbus, Bentley Motors, Bombardier Transportation, Crompton Technology Group, Cummins UK, DePuy International, EAS Engineering, E-ON UK, Faraday Packaging Partnership, Ford Motor Company, Jaguar Land Rover, Nissan Motor Company, Prodrive, Ricardo UK and Siemens.

-A degree equivalent to a UK upper second class honours (2:1), or higher, in engineering or a physical science discipline.
+A degree equivalent to a UK upper second class honours (2:1), or higher, in a relevant engineering discipline.

 We also welcome and accept students with a wide range of international equivalent qualifications.

 English language requirement: A pass at GCSE level in English language (grade C or above).
 If English is not your first language, you are required to provide evidence of proficiency in English.
 You will need to meet our minimum requirements for one of the following recognised English language tests: the International English Language Testing Service (IELTS), the Test of English as a Foreign Language (TOEFL) and the Pearson Test of English Academic.